-IPVanish operates 1,000 servers spread across 60 countries.
+IPVanish operates around 1,900 servers spread across 75 locations worldwide countries.
 Bangladesh isn’t included in the list, but lots of closeby countries are.
 The service is popular with Kodi users because it enables them to download the Android APK directly to their device.
 The interface is remote control-friendly for Kodi devices that lack a keyboard and mouse.
 It works with several streaming media sites such as BBC iPlayer.

 Military-grade encryption protocols are par for the course.
 Specifically, IPVanish secures all connections with 256-bit encryption, perfect forward secrecy, DNS leak protection, and an internet kill switch.

-This provider allows users to connect 10 devices simultaneously.
-That’s the most generous allocation on this list.
+This provider allows users to connect all of their devices simultaneously.
 Apps are available for Android, iOS, Windows, and MacOS, and there’s 24/7 live chat for customer support.